 Law school is a lifelong investment.
-Wake Forest University School of Law will automatically consider you for a variety of merit-based scholarships.
-Beyond our scholarships, there are several options to help you pay for your investment, including federally sponsored loan programs, private-sector education loans, assistantships, and other on-campus employment opportunities.
+Wake Forest University School of Law will automatically consider you for a variety of merit-based scholarships for our JD and LLM programs.
+Beyond our scholarships, there are several options to help you pay for your investment, including federal and private student loans, VA education benefits, and on-campus employment opportunities.
 Additionally, our home in Winston-Salem makes law school more affordable with a lower cost of living than the national average.

-We offer more than 90 unique scholarships that can completely or partially cover your tuition.
-We also maintain a list of External Scholarships available to law students from third parties.
+We offer more than 100 unique scholarships that can completely or partially cover your JD or LLM tuition.
+We also maintain a list of external scholarship opportunities available to law students from third parties.

-Most students are able to cover the cost of attending law school through federal loan programs.
+Most students can cover the cost of attending law school through federal loans.